-In April 2014, CNSC staff made a presentation to the NWCAC; members of the community and neighbouring communities were invited to attend.
-CNSC returned to the community for an informational open house over 2 days in August 2014.
+In April 2014, CNSC staff made a presentation to the neighbouring Huron-Kinloss committee; and South Bruce CLC members travelled over to participate in the briefing.
+CNSC returned to Huron-Kinloss for an informational open house over 2 days in August 2014, and again SBCLC members attended.

-The NWCAC was actively involved in the development of a community profile and guided the NMWO in its efforts to understand community priorities, objectives and interests with respect to the APM Project.
+The SBCLC was actively involved in the development of a community profile and guided the NMWO in its efforts to understand community priorities, objectives and interests with respect to the APM Project.